NEASQC/FinancialApplications/README.md

 ## Building and installing

-The mandatory Python libraries and packages for using the **QQuantLib** can be found into the *requirements.txt* or the *environment.yml* files.
+The mandatory Python libraries and packages for using the **QQuantLib** can be found into the *environment.yml* file.

 ## Library organisation